microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/SFI series.md

 | SFI – Business Applications Partners | Nov.
 13th | 9:00 AM | [Register](https://msit.events.teams.microsoft.com/event/a226d8d9-2419-40c5-91c9-eb0bf0ba8b2e@72f988bf-86f1-41af-91ab-2d7cd011db47) |
 | SFI – Modern Work Partners | Nov.
 14th | 9:00 AM | [Register](https://msit.events.teams.microsoft.com/event/80eb9846-4789-4963-9959-e3b11d21e72a@72f988bf-86f1-41af-91ab-2d7cd011db47) |

-Live audio translation will be available for all deliveries in the languages spoken throughout the Americas.
+Live audio translation will be available for all deliveries in the languages spoken throughout the Americas (English, Spanish, Portuguese, French).

+*When you join this event, your name, email address and/or phone number may be viewable by other session participants in the attendee list.
+By joining, you’re agreeing to this experience.*